Governance Framework

 PAS™ works with regulators, not instead of them

-PAS™ is a voluntary operational framework.
-It is not a regulatory instrument, does not carry legal force, and does not create any obligation or binding requirement on any pharmacy, pharmacist, or operator.
-No part of PAS™ replaces, reframes, or reinterprets any Australian, state, or territory pharmacy legislation or regulation.
+PAS™ is a voluntary operational framework developed by Med-ID.
+It is not a regulatory instrument and does not carry legal force.
+Pharmacies remain responsible for all compliance obligations with applicable pharmacy legislation and regulation.
+PAS™ does not replace, reframe, or reinterpret any Australian, state, or territory pharmacy legislation or regulation.

 State & Territory Regulatory Authorities